gluster/glusterdocs/docs/Upgrade-Guide/Generic_Upgrade_procedure.md

 - Proceed to [upgrade the clients](#upgrade-procedure-for-clients) to new-version version as well
 - Post upgrading the clients, for replicate volumes, it is recommended to enable the option `gluster volume set <volname> fips-mode-rchecksum on` to turn off usage of MD5 checksums during healing.
 This enables running Gluster on FIPS compliant systems.

+#### If upgrading from a version lesser than Gluster 7.0

+> **NOTE:** If you have ever enabled quota on your volumes then after the upgrade is done, you will have to restart all the nodes in the cluster one by one so as to fix the checksum values in the quota.cksum file under the `/var/lib/glusterd/vols/<volname>/ directory.` The peers may go into  `Peer rejected` state while doing so but once all the nodes are rebooted everything will be back to normal.

 ### Upgrade procedure for clients
 Following are the steps to upgrade clients to the new-version version,